danny-burrows/CMDUI/README.md

   <img height=150 src="https://i.imgur.com/UebexHA.gif">
 </div>

-A GUI toolkit for CMD.
+## What is it?
 This is a project to build an easy-to-use GUI toolkit using just the windows console.
 The usage of this module is inspired by Tkinter as its ease of use makes it one of the fastest ways to create GUIs on the fly.

 Eventually I aim to mirror the placement methods available in Tkinter such as Pack, Place, and Grid.
-I would also like to make a version of CMDUI for ANSI code driven terminals with the same easy to use style, although in the meantime CMDUI is only runnable in the windows console (or CMD).
+I would also like to make a version of CMDUI for ANSI code driven terminals in the same easy-to-use style, although in the meantime CMDUI is only runnable in the windows console (or CMD).

 ## Current Issues